spanifer/pp4-fullstack/README.md

 ### Further Testing

-### Found Bugs
+### Known Bugs

+-   message on logout not sent / received

 ### Other mentions

 -   for deployment, found information on [heroku documentation](https://devcenter.heroku.com/articles/slug-compiler#ignoring-files-with-slugignore) about `.slugignore`.
-Files and folders can be listed in this file that are not required for deployment, similar to `.gitignore`
+Files and folders can be listed in this file that are not required for deployment, similar to `.gitignore` structure

-### Known Bugs

--   ?

 ## Deployment
 <a href="#table-of-content">Go back <span style="font-size: 1.3em">🔝</span></a>

-The project was deployed using Code Institute's mock terminal for Heroku.
+The project was deployed on Heroku:

 -   Steps for deployment:
     -   Fork or clone this repository
     -   Create a new Heroku app
+    -   In the overview add Postgres add-on
     -   In the app settings:
-        -   Add a config var of `PORT`:`8000`
-        -   Set the buildpacks to `Python` and `NodeJS` in that order
+        -   Set the buildpacks to `Python`
+        -   Add the following config:
+            -   `PORT`:`8000`
+            -   `DEVELOPMENT`:`FALSE` - **IMPORTANT**!
+This also turns DEBUG OFF
+            -   `SECRET_KEY`:`_replace_with_secret`
+    -   Add `env.py` file to project directory
+        -   Set `os.environ.setdefault("DEVELOPMENT", "True")`
+    -   In the django project setting:
+        -   Add the heroku project url to `ALLOWED_HOSTS` list
+        -   Populate the `env.py` with each `os.environ.get` field from the settings
+    -   Run `python3 manage.py migrate`
-    -   Link the Heroku app to the forked repository
+    -   Using the Heroku CLI login with heroku user following the prompt of `heroku login -i`
-    -   Manually **Deploy**
+    -   `git push heroku main` to heroku

+-   Static and media files served from Cloudinary.

 ### Making a Local Clone

-> *Review* to make the whole project locally deployable Requires Python 3 installed in local environment, to run the game in a terminal

--   Fork or clone this repository
--   Navigate to folder in a terminal
--   Run the following command `python3 manage.py runserver`

 ## Credits
 <a href="#table-of-content">Go back <span style="font-size: 1.3em">🔝</span></a>

 ### Code
+- ~~to enable user authentication with email address instead of username I have followed [this article](https://www.fomfus.com/articles/how-to-use-email-as-username-for-django-authentication-removing-the-username/)~~

 ### Acknowledgements